 Business risk is defined as any risk to the firm arising from: (1) changes to its business including: (a) the acute risk to earnings posed by falling or volatile income; and (b) the broader risk of a firm's business model or strategy proving inappropriate due to macroeconomic, geopolitical, industry, regulatory or other factors; or (2) its remuneration policy.
-NHIS Europe has targeted a medium to high growth during the next five years.
-During the initial years, NHIS Europe intends to rely on its parent firm to provide advisory services to the clients in Europe and would be in a profit-sharing mechanism with the Group.
-However, after year 3, NHIS Europe intends to start providing advisory services on its own and rely less on the group and believes it can sustain independently.
-NHIS Europe is strongly supported by the Group through an equity injection over the next four years.
+Since its launch in the UK, NHIS Europe has been targeting medium to high growth.
+During the first three years, the firm planned to rely on its parent company for advisory services to both the parent company and its clients, operating under a profit-sharing arrangement with the Group.
+However, from the fourth year onward, NHIS Europe aims to continue providing advisory services to its parent company while also engaging in deal sourcing.
+Additionally, it plans to offer independent advisory services and IB deal sourcing to both Korean and European clients, thereby reducing its reliance on the Group and sustaining its operations independently.